mabauer/strip/readme.txt

 Installation Instructions:

 1. Activate the Plugin
-2. Goto Settings -> Strip Options and Select the Position of the lightbox
+2. Goto Settings -> Strip Options and Select the Position of the Lightbox

 How to use this Plugin for Images: